ATD 1-LAW

 As many of the members of the panel are selected from different walks of life with no or little legal background, they may lack the requisite legal expertise to adjudicate disputes.

-As most the members of the administrative tribunals are at the same time employees of the various offices or agencies, they are free from bias and partiality towards the agency.
+As most of the members of the administrative tribunals are at the same time employees of the various offices or agencies, they are free from bias and partiality towards the agency.

 Administrative adjudication is cheaper than court adjudication.